The Financial Technology Law Review: Brazil

-According to the new Resolution, financial institutions must adopt procedures that allow for the verification of the account holder's identity and of its representatives, as the case may be, as well as the authenticity of the information provided by the clients.
+According to the new Resolution, financial institutions must adopt procedures that allow for the verification of the account holder's identity and of its representatives, as the case may be, as well as the authenticity of the information provided by clients.

 Digital markets, payment services and funding

-The law regulates transactions involving securities and, therefore, this market has specific rules established by the agency responsible for overseeing it: the CVM.
-Brazilian law adopts an open concept for security, considering as such any title or collective investment scheme that generates the right to participation, partnership or remuneration, which income is originated in the effort of entrepreneurs or third parties, including the ones resulting from the rendering of services.10 If any specific collective investment scheme falls under this description, it is subject to the determinations of the law and the CVM Rules, which may regulate how they are distributed, offered and commercialised inside Brazilian territories or abroad, if the investment schemes are issued by Brazilian companies.
-All regulations regarding the SFN apply to fintech organisations, if legally prescribed services or products are offered.
+The law regulates transactions involving securities and, therefore, this market has specific rules established by the agency responsible for overseeing it: CVM.
+Brazilian law adopts an open concept for security, considering as such any title or collective investment scheme that generates the right to participation, partnership or remuneration, whose income is originated in the effort of entrepreneurs or third parties, including the ones resulting from the rendering of services.10 If any specific collective investment scheme falls under this description, it is subject to the determinations of the law and the CVM Rules, which may regulate how they are distributed, offered and commercialised inside Brazilian territories or abroad, if the investment schemes are issued by Brazilian companies.
+All regulations regarding SFN apply to fintech organisations, if legally prescribed services or products are offered.

 Nonetheless, Brazilian authorities have legally recognised investment-based crowdfunding as a possible fundraising option for small companies.11 Currently, the Brazilian innovation ecosystem benefits from CVM Rule No. 588/2017, enacted specifically to regulate the distribution of securities through platforms established for this purpose, without the need to register the offer before the CVM – which, as explained above, is the general rule and might be very expensive for small companies.
-The Rule came into force in 2017 following a market public consultation conducted by the CVM,12 and its current version establishes some requirements and responsibilities for the operation of the platforms, details the possible offers and recognises the possibility of syndicated investments, that is, those led by an investor well known in the market.
+The Rule came into force in 2017 following a market public consultation conducted by CVM,12 and its current version establishes some requirements and responsibilities for the operation of the platforms, details the potential offers and recognises the possibility of syndicated investments; that is, those led by an investor well known in the market.

 ii Intermediation of loans and lending models – P2P lending and crowd-lending

 The intermediation of loans is a private activity of financial institutions, as determined by the law that constitutes the SFN.
-Thus, any organisation that collects money from third parties for loans or intermediate transactions of this nature must be registered and authorised to operate as a financial institution according to Brazilian law and is subject to the supervision and regulation of the BACEN.
-In order to foster innovative lending models, in 2017, the BACEN proposed a public hearing to deal with P2P lending and crowd-lending, seeking to guarantee the safety and legality of such loans.
-As a result, in April 2018, the BACEN published Resolution No. 4.656/2018, which created two special types of financial institutions, allowing them to use SEPs or SCDs.13 Both need to request an authorisation to operate before the BACEN.
+Thus, any organisation that collects money from third parties for loans or intermediate transactions of this nature must be registered and authorised to operate as a financial institution according to Brazilian law and is subject to the supervision and regulation of BACEN.
+In order to foster innovative lending models, in 2017, BACEN proposed a public hearing to deal with P2P lending and crowd-lending, seeking to guarantee the safety and legality of such loans.
+As a result, in April 2018, BACEN published Resolution No. 4,656/2018, which created two special types of financial institutions, allowing them to use SEPs or SCDs.13 Both need to request an authorisation to operate before BACEN.
 Nonetheless, the authorisation procedure used by these institutions is easier and faster than the one required by traditional financial institutions.

 iii Payment services